davidiommi/3D-CycleGan-Pytorch-MedImaging/README.md

 ### Tips:
 - Use and modify "check_loader_patches.py" to check the loader, try augmentations functions, padding, etc. and see and the patches fed during training.
 - Adapt "Organize_folder_structure.py" depending on you trainig data, before starting the training.
 Check on 3DSlicer or ITKSnap if your data are correctly pre-processed and have same origin and size.
 - I noticed that ResNet works better for image translation and with MSEloss for the Discriminator.
+The difference is made by the ResNet modules.
+So you could write also a Unet, with ResNet layers.
 You can pick different networks from the Base_options.
+- To have more accurate results it's necessary to have many epochs (200 minimum in my experience).
+I am trying also different losses for the generator (Correlation Coefficient like in https://github.com/gyhandy/Unpaired_MR_to_CT_Image_Synthesis) to set a shape constrain between the starting/generated and label image.
+The loss to be modified in cycle_gan_model.py.
+- We have a Nvidia-Tesla v100 available: in case you have no computational power you can reduce the image size by resampling the data and set a batch_size of 1.